Project-First Navigation

-Join is like Jira for construction.
+Join is project management for the people who build actual buildings.
 As Head of Design, I lead a small team and ship product across the platform.

 The new navigation rebuilds Join’s structure around projects.
-The old surface had grown feature-by-feature, with labels that drifted away from how users described their work.
-Customer success was absorbing tickets clustered around “how do I get to X.” Usability sessions confirmed users couldn’t describe Join’s structure in the product’s own terms.
-They described it in terms of projects.
+The old nav had grown feature-by-feature, with labels that drifted away from how users described their work.
+Customer success was fielding “how do I get to X” tickets, and usability sessions confirmed that users couldn’t describe Join’s structure in the product’s own terms — they described it in terms of projects.
+We rebuilt around that mental model and collapsed the path between any feature and the portfolio overview to two clicks.

 Projects as the top-level unit